 Let’s review how to build customer satisfaction into your company’s processes from the beginning.

-When you plan new services or products, you design a solution that meets the needs and wants of your customers.
+When your company plans new services or products, there are assumptions that the needs and wants of your customers will be addressed by what your company develops.

 A product or service is then created by establishing processes to buy material, manufacture, test, ship, and improve.
 The system that is used at this stage is your company’s QMS.

-In a B2B company, your sales team uses a different product from your QMS, to capture customer expectations.
-They’re usually working in your Customer Relationship Management (CRM) system.
+In a B2B company, sales captures customer expectations in your company’s Customer Relationship Management (CRM) system.

 If this sounds familiar, your company may not be operating as effectively as possible.